Skip to contents

 visstat(insect_sprays_tr, "count_sqrt", "spray")

-After the transformation, the homogeneity of variances can be assumed (\(p> \alpha\) as calculated with the bartlett.test()), and the p-value of the aov() is displayed.
+After the transformation, the homogeneity of variances can be assumed (p>αp> \alpha as calculated with the bartlett.test()), and the pp-value of the aov() is displayed.

 Kruskal-Wallis rank sum test

-The iris data set gives the measurement of the petal width in cm for three different iris species.
+The iris dataset contains petal width measurements (in cm) for three different iris species.

 visstat(iris, "Petal.Width", "Species")